 Kim also understands the challenges families face when trying to stay in shape, eat healthy, prepare quick healthy meals and achieve fitness goals.
 Kim juggles her Nutrition and Fitness Coaching business, while being a Mom, working as a Staffing agent/HR manager for an IT company, as well as a freelance Print Producer.
 Kim practices what she preaches.
 She feels it is important to have her kids have healthy role models.
 Children will often imitate your behavior.

 Kim is a volunteer "Wellington Elementary School Green Committee" member and the PTA/PTO Green Alliance in Belmont, MA.
-These Green Teams are trying to initiate programs in the schools and community that will help educate the kids, parents, and schools about the importance of healthy living which include ways to be good to the environment as well as your body.
+These Green Teams are trying to initiate programs in the schools and the community that will help educate the kids, parents, and schools about the importance of healthy living which include ways to be good to the environment as well as your body.

 When Kim is not talking about nutrition, teaching fitness classes, or training for a new fitness event, she is having fun with her husband and two young boys.
 You might find her doing something fun outside, cooking a new recipe, camping, biking, or hiking with her busy boys.